 Q: Will I be notified if there is a suspected or confirmed COVID case, or quarantine, within the school community?

 A: In the event that a student or staff member is sick or symptomatic, notification to potentially exposed individuals will occur pursuant to the state’s contact tracing protocols as implemented by the local health department.
-Notification to the wider community will occur only under the direction of local health officials.

 Q: How will parents be notified if the school needs to shift to fully remote learning?